nabilahszln/Comprehensive-Analysis-of-Bus-Fleet-Dataset/README.md

 - Bus age distribution and lifecycle patterns
 - Maintenance and decommission insights

-The dataset was processed and analyzed using Excel Pivot Tables, enabling efficient summarization of large-scale operational data and the generation of interactive visual insights for decision-making.

 This project demonstrates how structured data analysis can support fleet management strategies, improve maintenance planning, and assist in identifying buses that require replacement or refurbishment.